Jarsky/Elements-Ubuntu-Server-Update-Script/README.md

 # Elements-Ubuntu-Server-Update-Script

-These scripts are to automate the backup and update of a headless Ubuntu Server.
+These scripts are to automate the backup and update of a headless Ubuntu Server. <br />
 Written predominantly to use with my Raspberry Pi's

 Prerequisites